fbpx

 Most luaus will give ladies either a shell lei or a purple orchid lei as they arrive.

-If you think you’ll be taking a lot of photos, you’ll want to keep this in mind so the lei will stand out against your dress!
+If you think you’ll be taking many photos, you’ll want to keep this in mind so the lei will stand out against your dress!

-For shoes, I tend to always wear sandals.
-You probably won’t want to risk heels, especially if the luau is on grass or near the beach.
+As for shoes, I always tend to wear sandals.
+You probably won’t risk heels, especially if the luau is on grass or near the beach.

 Hawaiian Luau Outfits for Men